pepelaz1/xlsxfmt/xlsxfmt/readme.md

 	* Defaults to the same as **name**
 * **stop-values**
 	* List of one of more values which, if equal to the value of a cell in this column, will result in that row being excluded from the output.
 These exclusions shall be processed before any formatting, grouping, totaling, or formulas are added.
+* **required-values**
+	* Only rows from the input which contain one of the values in the supplied list for this column shall be included in the output.
+This shall be processed before any formatting, grouping, totaling, or formulas are added.
+	* This list of values may include both strings and numbers.
 * **width**
 	* permitted values: "auto" or numeric
 	* default: auto